-Council's Planning and Economic Division provides a cohesive and well-rounded team which provides Planning, Building and Plumbing advice across the region.
+Council's Development Services Department provides a cohesive and well-rounded team which provides Planning, Building and Plumbing advice across the region.
 The department deals with complex development, compliance and statutory issues and is outcome focused as opposed to process.
-The department is a 'one stop shop' for all development needs and can provide all advice and approvals in a timely manner.
+The Department is a 'one stop shop' for all development needs and can provide all advice and approvals in a timely manner.

-The Sustainable Planning Act 2009 (SPA) came into effect on 18 December 2009 and replaced the Integrated Planning Act 1997 (IPA).
-SPA provides for (amongst other things) the process by which development applications must be handled.
-This process is called the Integrated Development Application System (IDAS).
+The Planning Act 2016 came into effect on 3 July 2017 and replaced the Sustainable Planning Act 2009.
+The Planning Act 2016 provides for (amongst other things) the process by which Development Applications must be handled.
+This process is set out in a statutory instrument called the Development Assessment Rules.

-Council's Town Planning Team assesses all Planning Development applications - ie. Material Change of Use (MCU), Reconfiguring a Lot (RaL).
-The team also assess Boundary Relaxation, Amenity and Aesthetics and Prescribed Tidal Works applications.
+Council's Planning Services Section assesses all Planning Development applications - ie. Material Change of Use (MCU), Reconfiguring a Lot (ROL).
+The team also assess Boundary Relaxation, Amenity and Aesthetics and Exemption Certificates.

 For all planning applications you must: